-General Psychology (2 semester credits)
+SOC 202 General Psychology (2 units)

 This course is an introduction to the basic concepts in psychology as related to Biblical standards.
 It includes an examination of the influences of heredity and environment on the individual, discipline for daily living, and a study of mental and physical development from infancy through adulthood.
 Prerequisites: none.